 Exemplary business use cases

 This chapter describes some exemplary business use cases for the application of the VEC data format.
+The VEC has been designed with these business cases in mind.
+However, this list shall not be considered as complete or as a restriction of the usage of the VEC.